My next performance not be musical! I will be reading one of my own poems

 175 E. 105th St. between Lex & Third Ave, New York City

-It's an arrangement of a jazz song I wrote 45 years ago (I was a jazz singer when I wrote it) and a song my jazz musician father wrote 69 years ago (that's where I got the jazz from ;) through my current classical lens.
+It was an arrangement of a jazz song I wrote 45 years ago (I was a jazz singer when I wrote it) and a song my jazz musician father wrote 69 years ago (that's where I got the jazz from ;) through my current classical lens.
+True to the theme of the evening, it was arranged for violas, accompanied by electric guitar, acoustic bass, and percussion--an unusual band--not exactly jazz, not exactly classical, either.

 "Letter from Edith", my latest major work, about German-Jewish philosopher Edith Stein, who was murdered at Auschwitz,